noahonfyre/stardust/README.md

 ### Boots
 - Pacing (III) grants increased movement speed.
 ### Durability Enchantments
-- Reparation repairs the item over time
+- Reparation repairs the item over time when mending is also present.
 - Tenacity makes the item truly unbreakable.
 ### Other Enchantments
 - Soulbound keeps the item in the inventory after death.